collinberke/dotfiles/terminal/README.md

 # Configure tmux

-Transfer over the `terminal/.tmux.conf` file to the home directory.
+Transfer the `terminal/.tmux.conf` file to the home directory.
 This file will contain all the configuration needed for tmux.